0xSero/partisia-docs/docs/smart-contracts/integration/metamask-snap-integration.md

 Partisia Blockchain.
 The Snap feature is available within the latest version of [MetaMask](https://metamask.io/).

 ### What does the snap do?
-The snap allows users to use MetaMask to sign transactions.
+The snap allows users and developers to use MetaMask to sign transactions.
 It allows getting the Partisia Blockchain address of the key and to sign transactions.

 ### How to install and use the snap as a user?